 The oldest city in Taiwan, yet in parts hard to tell, Tainan City grows on you despite the landscape not being as ancient-looking as one might expect, interspersed with modern stores and coffee houses.

-The Taiwanese proudly boost of their night markets – a sensory overload you MUST experience.
+The Taiwanese proudly boast about their night markets – a sensory overload you MUST experience.
 They are everywhere, in almost every key town and city and a place where you eat, drink, play and socialize, not just shop.
-Naturally, Thomas and Abby were keen to show me the one in Tainan, which is reported to be the biggest outside of Taipei, so how could I refuse?

-I detest shopping but love the buzzing, chaotic atmosphere of night markets – an ancient Chinese tradition.
-We ate sweet potato, cake and ice cream, rather than stinky tofu and intestines, and bartered for Hello Kitty phone covers, laptop cases and clothes.
+Guided by my new-found local friends, we ate sweet potato cake and ice cream, skipped the stinky tofu and intestines, and bartered for Hello Kitty phone covers, laptop cases and clothes.

 One interesting thing I learnt was that it’s OK to drop litter on the ground within the market.
-When Abby told me to do so I looked at her in shock, but apparently, there are plenty of people given the job of cleaning everything up – certainly a liberating experience considering that dropping of litter is a huge cultural fail in the west.
-Night markets are like entering a whole new world on so many levels and no matter how many you visit, the experience always feels new.
+When my local friend told me to do so, I looked at her in shock – people are given the job of cleaning everything up.
+Quote the cultural shock considering that dropping litter is a huge cultural taboo in the west.

 Why You Should Visit Tainan and Live Locally

 Tainan is a treasure trove of history combined with the comfort of modern amenities.
 Easy to reach by the standard and high-speed (HSR) rail system, it’s a great area of the country to get to grips with the traditional folk culture, which still plays a big part in today’s society, as well as see old Taiwan in its natural state.